Dreaming381/Latios-Framework/Documentation~/Physics/README.md

 slowly is working on exposing flexibility.

-In constrast, Latios Physics tries to be a “Build your own solution” framework and is being designed from inside-out.
+In constrast, Latios Physics tries to be a “Build your own solution” framework and is being designed inside-out.
 Over time, it will eventually achieve an out-of-the-box status, but that is not the focus.
 The focus is flexibility with the luxury of drop-in optimized and accurate algorithms and authoring tools.